-For the few students who need to retake GCSE Maths or GCSE English Language, we offer specific classes in these areas.
+For students who need to retake GCSE Mathematics or GCSE English Language, we offer specific sixth-form only classes in these areas.

-All students in our college will have access to a range of enrichment activities, which are discussed later in the prospectus.
+All students in our College will have access to a range of enrichment activities, which are discussed later in the prospectus.

-The sixth form is an aspiration for many younger pupils because it is a purposeful place of study that leads to future success.
-Ofsted September 2016
+The sixth form is an aspiration for many younger pupils because it is a purposeful place of study that leads to future success."